 - Vitamin E

-In addition, we use specific nutrients to support healthy circulation and blood flow to the brain, support oxygenation of the neurons and support healthy platelet aggregation and blood viscosity.
+In addition, we can use specific nutrients to support healthy blood flow and oxygenation to the brain and support healthy platelet aggregation and blood viscosity.

 These beneficial substances include: